cameronbaney/portfolio-202/content/blog/open-source-tech-stack-for-my-portfolio-and-blog.md

 ---
-title: Tech Stack for My Portfolio and Blog
+title: Open Source Tech Stack for My Portfolio and Blog
 description: Curious about how I created this site?
 Learn more about the tech stack, thought process around selecting everything, and how you can use it yourself.
 ---